-International customers requiring a 240V compatible light, be sure to check the appropriate checkbox on this page before adding to cart.
+International customers outside of North America requiring a 240V compatible light, be sure to check the appropriate checkbox on this page before adding to cart.

 By Dan Brockett

 If your background is in still photography, videography or filmmaking, you have undoubtedly seen and taken notice of the results from using ring lights.
 From Hype Williams' visually groundbreaking late '90s music video work to high fashion, beauty and glamour photography, the beauty ring light is the weapon of choice for image-makers who want to show faces in the most flattering light possible.
 The beauty ring light gives the image a distinctly clean, soft and modern look.

 What exactly.
 While mounting a key light to the lens sounds like an obvious location, placing the light source directly on-axis with the lens also accomplishes a couple of important effects.
 The main result is a light source that is quite flat because it is generated on an identical axis to the camera's lens.
 The benefit of this sort of flat, soft lighting is the elimination of almost all skin imperfections, makeup colors pop and the face ends up having a fresh, clean look.
 A secondary benefit of the ring light is that the catch lights in the eyes of the subject, the small reflections that give the eyes that "sparkle", are enhanced to give a distinct, stylized look to the image.